drcandacemakedamoore/cleanX/paper/paper.md

 In contemporary research, many approaches to data cleaning for radiology datasets overlook the content of the images themselves.
-Recent work reveals more open algorithms for image de-identification than for all kinds of image curation[@DIAZ202125].
+In fact, recent work reveals more open algorithms for image de-identification than for all kinds of image curation[@DIAZ202125] (which may or may not include analysis of image content and quality).
 However the quality of data, especially the image data, is often context-specific and salient to a particular AI model.

 Algorithms that rely on shape detection may be accomplished with contrast, and positional invariance, but specific neural networks or